 - Member for

-River Falls has been nationally recognized as “bike friendly community” by the League of American Bicyclists. … Archive Material - Subscription required to continue reading Log in or activate your...
+River Falls has been nationally recognized as “bike friendly community” by the League of American Bicyclists.
+The declaration reflects on how the city and biking groups encourage citizens to bike...

 PLUM CITY -- Some leaders hold megaphones or stand atop soapboxes, but for one Plum City High School senior silence is golden.
 Heather Von Holtum, who will walk in the Plum City High School graduation ceremony this weekend, has been called a silent leader by teachers and coaches.
 "Her results speak for themselves, in the classroom and on the track," said Josh Bentley, a math teacher and one of Von Holtum's track and field coaches.

 ELLSWORTH -- Four years ago, a teacher made a presentation to a class of freshmen about the special education program at Ellsworth High School.
 "I (wanted) to be a part of that," Katie Deiss said.
 The next September Deiss walked into the special education classroom for her first day volunteering with the students.
 "I was scared out of my mind," she recalled.
 Now, as Deiss prepares to walk across the stage for her high school graduation May 24, she said that working in the special education classroom has been one of the most important things she has done as a student.

 For the city of Red Wing, volunteer efforts usually peak during the summer.
 This year, as the city heads into that busy time of year, they will have a little help coordinating all those volunteers.